InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Experiments

 \textbf{Results on QM9 and GEOM-Drugs.} \Cref{tab:main_results_small_molecules} highlights the strong performance of \model{} across both QM9 and GEOM-Drugs benchmarks.
-On QM9, \model{} achieves the highest scores on Atom Stability (99.3\%) and Molecule Stability (94.7\%), surpassing all competing methods and indicating its ability to generate chemically consistent and structurally reliable molecules.
-On the larger and more complex GEOM-Drugs dataset, \model{} continues to demonstrate superiority, attaining the best Atom Stability (87.2\%) among all baselines.
-These results underscore the robustness of \model{} in ensuring both local chemical validity and global structural stability, validating its effectiveness as a powerful autoregressive framework for 3D molecule generation.
+On QM9, \model{} achieves the highest scores on Valid, Atom Stability and Molecule Stability, surpassing all competing methods and indicating its ability to generate chemically consistent and structurally reliable molecules.
+On the larger and more complex GEOM-Drugs dataset, \model{} continues to demonstrate superiority, attaining the best Atom Stability among all baselines.
+These results underscore the robustness of \model{} in ensuring both chemical validity and structural stability, validating its effectiveness as a powerful autoregressive framework for 3D molecule generation.

 \textbf{Results on B3LYP.} Due to the prohibitive computational cost of training all existing models on the large-scale B3LYP benchmark, we focus our comparison on two representative strong baselines: the diffusion-based EDM and the autoregressive Geo2Seq.
-The main results are shown in \Cref{tab:main_results_small_molecules_B3LYP-1M}, InertialAR achieves substantial improvements over baselines on the large-scale B3LYP benchmark.
-Compared to the strong diffusion model EDM, it attains significantly higher validity and atom stability.
-Most notably, InertialAR shows a dramatic gain in Molecule Stability (24.2\% vs. 0.8\%), demonstrating its ability to produce chemically consistent molecules at scale.
+The main results are shown in \Cref{tab:main_results_small_molecules_B3LYP-1M}. \model{} achieves substantial improvements over baselines on the large-scale B3LYP benchmark and attains the best results across all four metrics.
+Compared to the strong diffusion model EDM, it achieves significantly higher validity and atom stability.
+Most notably, \model{} shows a dramatic gain in Molecule Stability, demonstrating its ability to produce chemically consistent molecules at scale.
 In contrast, the autoregressive baseline Geo2Seq performs poorly, highlighting the robustness and scalability of our approach on this chemically diverse dataset.

+\textbf{Ablations.} We further conduct component-wise ablations to validate the effectiveness of our architecture design choices.
+Replacing Diffusion Loss with direct L2 regression causes a sharp degradation in generation quality (\Cref{app:ablation-loss}), and removing deterministic atom reordering also consistently harms validity and uniqueness (\Cref{app:ablation-canonicalization}).